Ọba: Myths of Oba's ear

 Oba's humiliation by a rival co-wife is one of the most well-known tales associated with this Orisha.
 While William Bascom's study identified several unusual variations of it, the most popular myth found in West Africa, Brazil, and Cuba has Oba cutting off her ear to serve to her husband Shango as food, because one of her co-wives (most often Oshun) has convinced her this will secure Shango's attention.
 Once Shango sees the ear and realizes Oba has mutilated herself, he chases her from his house and into permanent exile.
 Bascom notes that though this story is known in many parts of Yoruba country, it was not recognized by her priest in Ogbomosho.

 There are a few variations of the myth in Cuba where Oya rather than Oshun tricks Oba.
 Another Cuban variation excludes the wifely rivalry entirely, explaining Oba's self-mutilation of both ears as an effort to feed Shango after they run out of goat and he is in need of food for his struggle against Ogun.
-By comparison, in the verses of Ifá, Oba lends her ear at the advice of Ifá and the measure successfully ties Shango to Oba, as none of his other wives would listen to his ideas.
+By comparison, in the verses of the Odu Ifá, Oba lends her ear at the advice of Ifá and the measure successfully ties Shango to Oba, as none of his other wives would listen to his ideas.
 Oya, representing the independent woman, did not need Shango' advice.
 Oshun, representing love and the honey of life, was busy with other men.